 - Reduction in counsel fees for document review

 - Counseling on unique e-discovery practices, guidelines, and case law in diverse jurisdictions

-One factor that strongly contributes to Gibbons E-Discovery Task Force’s effectiveness is its “bench strength.”
+One factor that strongly contributes to the effectiveness of the Gibbons E-Discovery Task Force is its “bench strength.”
 The Task Force includes litigators from each of the firm’s litigation practice areas, ensuring that, in addition to deep e-discovery knowledge, the involved Task Force member will always have direct, relevant insight and experience in the substantive area of law and type of case for which we are addressing e-discovery issues.
-Gibbons attorney Task Force members are all practicing litigators, so they understand the “real world” challenges our clients face and how to craft the most practical and effective solutions to them.
+Task Force attorneys are all practicing litigators, so they understand the “real world” challenges our clients face and how to craft the most practical and effective solutions to them.
 Moreover, the team’s information technology and knowledge management professionals provide advanced technical knowledge and hands-on IT implementation experience.

 Value Added Client Services

 To supplement and enhance our services, the Task Force adds value in a variety of ways, most notably through the E-Discovery Law Alert blog – www.ediscoverylawalert.com – a regularly updated, comprehensive online resource offering practical perspectives and topical analysis of e-discovery and information management issues.
 In addition, our annual full-day E-Discovery Conference, held for firm clients each fall, covers a year’s worth of judicial, legislative, technological, industry, and related developments.
 Some of the most respected names in the e-discovery field, including former judges, e-discovery service providers, and representatives from leading corporations with cutting-edge e-discovery policies and procedures, along with members of the Gibbons E-Discovery Task Force and other renowned authorities, lead a variety of general sessions and break-out programs addressing new and ongoing critical concerns and issues.